LionelMv/Deriv-SI_Calculator/README.md

 ```
 The application should be available at http://localhost:8000/ through your browser

+### How to use the app
+Check out this link: https://www.iatlion.tech/calculator/about/

 ## Authors
 * Lionel Mwangi, [LinkedIn](https://www.linkedin.com/in/lionelmwangi/)
 * Rose Njeri, [LinkedIn](https://www.linkedin.com/in/rose-njeri-558732228)